Skip to main content

 "Failure DestructiveChanges.xml" was surfaced during a deployment

-This Salesforce error that Gearset is surfacing is usually encountered when validating a pull request targeting a branch with the CI job with the setting Validate pull requests targeting the source branch.
+This Salesforce error that Gearset is surfacing is usually encountered when validating a pull request targeting a branch with the setting Validate pull requests targeting the source branch enabled in the CI job configuration.

 This is because of how we have created our delta CI jobs for increased performance.

-When doing a validation we use a cached version of the org rather than downloading the metadata from Salesforce every time, saving time and resources.
+When doing a validation Gearset uses a cached version of the org rather than downloading the metadata from Salesforce every time, saving time and resources.

-In this case, the metadata has been deleted in the branch, as well as manually (or through a method that does not include the CI job) in the org.
+In this case, the metadata has been deleted in the branch, as well as manually in the org (or metadata was deleted through a method that did not include the CI job deployment).

 Gearset cannot know that it has been deleted independently (outside of the validation job), and creates the package to be deployed, including the Destructive Changes.xml.